sigdelakshey/sigdelakshey.github.io/contact.md

 title: Contact
 type: contact
 ---

-I always look forward to having interesting conversation with people who share my interests.
-If you have any questions or suggestions about my articles or the work I do, please feel free to send me an email or hit me up with a twitter DM.
+I am always eager to engage in stimulating conversations with like-minded individuals.
+If you have any questions or feedback about my work, please do not hesitate to contact me.

+<p></p>